11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Cadini di Misurina, near Rifugio Auronzo, Località Tre Cime di Lavaredo, 32041 Auronzo di Cadore, Belluno, Veneto, Italy

 After sunrise, we stopped inside Rifugio Auronzo to warm up with cappuccinos and donuts before setting out on the Tre Cime di Lavaredo Loop, one of the Dolomites’ most iconic hikes.
-The loop is roughly 6 miles (9.7 km) long with about 1,900 feet (610 m) of total ascent, offering continuous panoramic views of the famous Three Peaks from every angle.
-Starting early gave us a few peaceful hours before the crowds arrived by midmorning.
+The loop is roughly 6 miles (9.7 km) long with about 1,900 feet (610 m) of total ascent, offering panoramic views of the famous Three Peaks from every angle.
+Starting early gave us a few quiet hours before the crowds arrived by midmorning.

 Tre Cime di Lavaredo (Three Peaks of Lavaredo), 32041 Auronzo di Cadore, Belluno, Veneto, Italy